acalvarez86/Family-Blog/Blog_Page/our-first-airbnb.md

 title: Our First Airbnb
 menu_order: 7
 post_status: publish
-post_excerpt:  We were playing with the idea to list one of our houses on Airbnb, to increase our profits.
-However, we never expect what was going to happen.
+post_excerpt:  We were playing with the idea of listing one of our houses on Airbnb, to increase our profits.
+However, we never expected what was going to happen.
 Be careful with what you wish for, the world can surprise you.
 post_date: 2024-06-21 20:14:59
 taxonomy:
     category: